-Let me tell you a secret: You don’t have to write a novel to take part in NaNoWriMo.
+Let me tell you a secret: You don’t have to write a novel to participate in National Novel Writing Month.
 If you want to, that’s great.
 Write a novel!
 But if that’s not your goal, that’s okay, too.

 The bottom line is that you commit to writing every day for 30 days, with the goal of reaching a 50K word count.

 Any of these writing projects will increase your writing speed, boost confidence, and get you closer to realizing your writing dreams.
-So make this year the year you really go for it.
+So make this year the year you participate in National Novel Writing Month.

 If you’re ready for NaNoWriMo, please join me on the Barefoot Writer Facebook page.
 Throughout the month of November, we’ll be sharing bonus writing tips and tricks.
 Plus, it’s a great place to connect with other writers, share writing prompts, compete in word sprints, and much more.